Vietnam.vn - Nền tảng quảng bá Việt Nam

 While fishing, when the patient accidentally opened his mouth, a perch suddenly jumped into his mouth and went down his throat.
 After nearly 30 minutes of effort, the doctors and nurses were able to remove the perch from his throat.
 The patient was in so much pain that he could not swallow due to extensive damage to his throat and tongue, causing a lot of bleeding, so he was given IV fluids to stop the bleeding.

-On the afternoon of June 21, Doctor CK1 Nguyen Hoang Quy, Head of the ENT Department of the Giong Rieng District Medical Center, said that the unit had just cured and discharged a patient with a foreign object, a perch, that had penetrated deep into the lower throat.
+On the afternoon of June 21, Doctor CK1 Nguyen Hoang Quy, Head of the ENT Department of the Giong Rieng District Medical Center, said that the unit had just successfully treated and discharged a patient with a foreign object, a perch, lodged deep in the lower throat.

 Previously, Giong Rieng Medical Center received a 53-year-old male patient who was hospitalized by his family after swallowing a perch while fishing.